ortizbou/facevshouseCNN/README.md

 For designing and training the CNNs we use the MatLab deepNetworkDesigner toolbox.
 The CNNs used for this project are in ```projectNetLayers_fin.mat```.
 These CNNs can be load into deepNetworkDesigner.
 Upload the data (images) selecting a 30% for validation and train the network selecting the parameters in the TrainingOptions window such that you obtain the desire validation accuracy.

 <img src="https://user-images.githubusercontent.com/92049169/167004233-3c117e4b-bbb3-4715-9b17-8fd45f985bc8.png" width="600">

+Once your CNN is trained you can use ```testing.m``` to test it with a testing dataset and find the accuracy.